By Amy Kaufman Burk

 My children and I are straight, but my background is a bit unusual.
-I was born in 1958, to heterosexual parents who were entirely comfortable with LGBT+.
+I was born in 1958, to heterosexual parents who were entirely comfortable with LGBTQ community.
 There was no Great Divide between homosexuals and heterosexuals.
-From the cradle, lesbian, gay, bi, trans, straight have been my spectrum of normal.
+From the cradle, my spectrum of normal included lesbian, gay, bi, trans, and straight.

 I grew up in the film industry, which was a spectacular mismatch.
 I hated performing, spoke quietly, refused to wear make-up.
 Worse, my favorite activity was reading.
-To complicate matters, I had “The Look”— thin, blonde, boobs; everyone knew I’d become an actress… except I was a committed nerd.
+To complicate matters, I had “The Look”— thin and blonde with boobs.
+Everyone knew I’d become an actress, except I was a committed nerd.
 I knew the feeling of carrying a core identity that didn’t match expectations.

 As moms and dads, different issues derail us.
 One musician is fine with a gay son, but horrified when he shelves his violin to become a surgeon.
 A Republican mom brags about her surgeon daughter, but is appalled that she’s a Democrat.
 An English professor is proud of his Ph.D.-pursuing son, but ashamed when he leaves the program to become a chef.

-The problem is not when adjustments are challenging, even excruciating; the problem is when parents refuse to adjust, stuck in a mindset, causing a rupture in their relationship to their child.
-The problem worsens when they shove the responsibility onto their children—try to force their son to squelch down his identity, their daughter to recreate herself to conform to parents expectations.
+The problem is not when adjustments are challenging, even excruciating.
+The problem is when parents refuse to adjust.
+Stuck in a mindset, they cause a rupture in their relationship with their child.
+The problem worsens when they shove the responsibility onto their children.
+Parents may try to force their son to squelch his identity or their daughter to recreate herself to conform to someone else’s expectations.

 We’re all emotionally imperfect.
 We can be decent to the bone, and still ambush ourselves with “wrong” feelings.
 However, once we recognize our feelings, we can change.
 Owning those feelings—even the feelings that are ugly—is a crucial part of human decency, and of parental love.
 My friends all rebuilt their views of their daughters and sons, to match their children’s true selves.

-Forgiveness is an essential piece of this process, as is apologizing for the hurt we cause those we love.
-There’s no shame in apologizing to your daughters and sons; in fact, there’s tremendous integrity.
-Sometimes, we need to stretch to forgive ourselves for our wrongness, our parents for their mistakes, our children for knocking us to our knees.
+Forgiving and apologizing are essential pieces of this process.
+Sometimes, we need to stretch to forgive ourselves for our wrongness, our parents for their mistakes, and our children for knocking us to our knees.
+Also, there’s no shame in apologizing to your daughters and sons.
+In fact, there’s tremendous integrity.

 So turn to each other, call a friend, talk to a professional.
 If you’re stuck, don’t give up.
 Even if you’re a work-in progress letting go of parents expectations you have long had, place your arms around each other’s shoulders—poet, lesbian, surgeon, straight, chef, Republican, scientist, professor, gay, athlete, Democrat, actress, nerd.